ragavagroup/crm-application/README.md

 redirect_stderr=true
 ```

-**Note:** port used by Web Socket must be open in firewall for outgoing/incoming connections.
+**Note:** the port used by Web Socket must be open in the firewall for outgoing/incoming connections.

 - Configure crontab: